Malick2000/Malick2000/README.md

 ### Hi there 👋 am Malick

-- i love to code
+- i love to code e sempre stato il mio sogno
 - corrently i am studying web-development and i am open to so many technologis and any new tech available i will always run to it
-- my dream is the become the best of the best in the world
+- my dream is the become the best of the best in the wORLD.
+-
 <!--
 **Malick2000/Malick2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.